EunbinChoe/AKMU10/README.md

 For those who does speak Korean but do not know AKMU well, here is a [hint](https://detective-akkademy.notion.site/7be79442d130459b8c055b26b00357be).

+First, go on the website on mobile (on portrait, not landscape).
+Follow the instruction on the screen, then play!

 ## Reference

 with the help from the online course "The Ultimate HTML5 & CSS3 Series" from [Code with Mosh](https://codewithmosh.com/).